JeremyKuhne/WInterop/src/Documentation/PInvoke.md

 For `[Out]` strings the CLR will use `CoTaskMemFree` by default to free strings or `SysStringFree` for strings that are marked as `UnmanagedType.BSTR`.

+Remember to mark the `[DllImport]` as `Charset.Unicode` unless you explicitly want ANSI treatment of your strings.

 **[AVOID]** `StringBuilder` marshalling *always* creates a native buffer copy (see `ILWSTRBufferMarshaler`).
 As such it can be extremely inefficient.
 Take the typical scenario of calling a Windows API that takes a string: